The five steps of GTD, and how Trayzero maps to each

 Learning by doing

 You don't need to know GTD to use Trayzero — the Process Inbox and Weekly Review wizard guide the method step by step, which makes them a decent way to learn it.
-The app is free on Google Play, with iOS coming to the App Store soon.
+The app is free on Google Play and the App Store.

 Trayzero is an independent app inspired by the GTD methodology.
 "Getting Things Done" and "GTD" are trademarks of the David Allen Company.